-The creation of such "stealthy bridges" is enabled by two unique features of the public cloud.
+Two unique features of the public cloud enable the creation of stealthy bridges.
 First, cloud users are allowed to create and share virtual machine images (VMIs) with other users.
 Besides, cloud providers also provide VMIs with pre-configured software, saving users' efforts of installing the software from scratch.
 These VMIs provided by both cloud providers and users form a large repository.
 For convenience, users can take a VMI directly from the repository and instantiate it with ease.
-The instance virtual machine inherits all the security characteristics from the parent image, such as the security configurations and vulnerabilities.
-Therefore, if a user instantiates a malicious VMI, it's like moving the attacker's machine directly into the internal enterprise network, without triggering the Intrusion Detection Systems (IDSs) or the firewall.
-In this case, a "stealthy bridge" can be created via security holes such as backdoors.
+The instance virtual machine inherits all the security characteristics (if any) from the parent image, such as the security configurations and vulnerabilities.
+The countermeasure is to fix these problems through vulnerability patching, or re-configuration, etc, as soon as the VMIs are instantiated.
+In actual fact, however, these problems are usually ignored by normal users, which make the instance virtual machines remain vulnerable.
+Therefore, if an attacker creates and shares a malicious VMI that contains security holes, and the malicious VMI is later instantiated by an innocent user in an enterprise network, then it's like moving the attacker's machine directly into the internal network, without triggering the security sensors such as Intrusion Detection Systems (IDSs) or the firewall.
+In this case, a "stealthy bridge" can be created via security holes that bypass the hypervisor (e.g., backdoors).
 For example, in Amazon EC2, if an attacker intentionally leaves his public key unremoved when publishing an AMI (Amazon Machine Image), the attacker can later login into the running instances of this AMI with his own private key.

 Second, virtual machines owned by different tenants may co-reside on the same physical host machine.
 To achieve high efficiency, customer workloads are multiplexed onto a single physical machine utilizing virtualization.
 Virtual machines on the same host may belong to unrelated users, or even rivals.
-Thus co-resident virtual machines are expected to be absolutely isolated from each other.
+Thus coresident virtual machines are expected to be absolutely isolated from each other.
 However, current virutalization mechanisms cannot ensure perfect isolation.
-The co-residency relationship can still enable security problems such as information leakage, performance interference [4], or even co-resident virtual machine crashing.
+Since virtual machines on the same host transparently share the physical resources, the co-residency relationship can enable security problems such as information leakage, performance interference [4], or even coresident virtual machine crashing.
+To detect and confirm the co-residency relationship, a number of techniques such as side-channel analysis or traffic analysis can be employed.
 Previous work [5] has shown that it is possible to identify on which physical host a target virtual machine is likely to reside, and then intentionally place an attacker virtual machine onto the same host in Amazon EC2.
-Once the co-residency is achieved, a "stealthy bridge" can be further established, such as a side-channel for passively observing the activities of the target machine to extract information for credential recovering [6], or a covert-channel for actively sending information from the target machine [8].
+Once the co-residency is achieved, a "stealthy bridge" can be further established via a number of techniques, such as the side-channel for passively observing the activities of the target machine to extract information for credential recovering [6], or a covert-channel for actively sending information from the target machine [8].